 Finally, as the debate over online media platforms suggests, these organizations are central to the functioning of the democratic public sphere.
 But so far there is no legal structure for assuring fair and equal management of speech online.
 The challenge of maintaining a fair and equal speech environment online has led to charges that the means on which platforms rely to curate content, like software algorithms, are unethical.
 As private actors, online media platforms are not bound by the First Amendment; in fact, the First Amendment arguably protects platforms from some types of regulation.

 Debates about the meaning of the First Amendment and other constitutional doctrines have often been carried out in terms of the Constitution and Supreme Court cases interpreting it.
 But these constitutional values — in particular those related to speech, association, and petitioning — must also inform debates about statutory law, regulations, and private conduct.

 The infrastructures of democracy encompass a wide range of institutions and organizations.
 They will fulfill their missions in American governance only if they, and all the forces of law and custom shaping them, take account of the fundamental values of democracy.

-K. Sabeel Rahman is an assistant professor at Brooklyn Law School.
+K. Sabeel Rahman is associate professor of law at Brooklyn Law School and president of Demos.